alwynallan/redoubler/README.md

 ![REDOUBLERs, Shucked and Not](images/REDOUBLERs.jpg?raw=true "REDOUBLERs")

 By ennumerating as a standard USB microphone (sound card with one input) REDOUBLER does not require drivers on any major operating system.
-This simplifies developments, and reduces the "attack surfacce" that an adversary can use to compromise security.
+This simplifies development, and reduces the "attack surfacce" that an adversary can use to compromise security.

 ### Modular Entropy Modulation